Preparing for Risks You Can’t Foresee

 Assets: High

 When people reach their mid-50s, their peak earning years turn into their peak savings years, and they start to seriously think about retirement and their own healthcare needs.
-Deciding when to take out a long-term care policy will vary from person to person, but it’s generally better to purchase a policy when you’re young and healthy – the longer you wait, the more expensive it typically becomes.
-Insurance companies have also started to offer hybrid products combining the benefits of life insurance with a long-term care rider.
+This is the time to start looking at long-term care insurance, which is generally better to purchase when you’re younger and healthier – the longer you wait, the more expensive a policy typically becomes.
+Insurance companies also now offer hybrid products combining the benefits of life insurance with a long-term care rider.

 Retirement